Ron Davini

 1977-2005

-(410 Wins - 352 Losses 6 Ties at CdS)
+(410 Wins 352 Losses 6 Ties)

 Ron has been involved with many professional organizations supporting the game of baseball throughout his coaching career.
 Ron was on the Board of Directors of the Arizona Coaches Association from 1977-1997.
 In that position, he assisted in setting up clinics for coaches, supervised All Star selections, and co-directed the Arizona Senior All Star games.
 In 1997, Ron spearheaded the establishment of the Arizona Baseball Coaches Association to promote Arizona baseball throughout the state and across the country.
 This organization sponsors and coordinates four All Star games, sponsors two Arizona teams to the Sunbelt tournaments (Oklahoma), continues to hold annual coaches clinics, and has established the Arizona Baseball Coaches Hall of Fame.
 He was the President of the National Baseball Coaches Association (1997) and continues to serve on the Board of Directors of this organization (BCA).
-He has attended the American Baseball Coaches annual clinics for the over 35 years, and the entire National High School Baseball Association clinic as well.
+He has attended the American Baseball Coaches annual clinic for the over 24 years, and the entire National High School Baseball Association clinic as well.

 Since 1988, Ron has been involved with USA Baseball.
 He has served on the nominating committee for Arizona athletes to play in the National Olympic Festival games, as well as on the West selection board for the same games until 1995.
 Ron was on the USA Board of Directors representing the National High School Baseball Coaches Association (NHSBCA) and is now on the USA Baseball Youth Committee.